 You are invited to participate at the 53rd National Association for Workforce Improvement conference in Chicago, Illinois, June 2019.
 NAWI members will be taking a serious look at CTE of the future.

 The 2019 conference theme “How Will CTE Shape the Future?” will focus on disciplines that are seeing an influx of emerging technologies such as biotechnology, cybersecurity, artificial intelligence, and the Internet of Things.
 We are seeking to identify a variety of approaches that support the conference theme to help teachers, workforce developers, counselors, administrators, and business partners meet the challenges of incorporating these rapidly changing technologies into all aspects of the workforce development from curriculum to collaborations.
-Please note that the schedule shown below will likely change over the next few months.

 The 2019 conference in Chicago brings together practitioners who will share their experience and expertise to help you grow a renewed culture of innovation in your region.
 Conference attendees include staff from secondary schools, community colleges, and technical institutes, as well as government leaders in workforce development and representatives of business, industry, and labor.